cmadridp/cmadridp.github.io/index.md

 My undergraduate degree was a B.S. in Mathematics completed at [CIMAT](https://www.cimat.mx/en) (in Mexico) in May 2019, advised by [Dr. Víctor M. Pérez Abreu C.](https://www.cimat.mx/~pabreu/) and [Dr. Mario Diaz](https://www.mariodiaztorres.com/).

+## News
+Beginning July 1, 2024, I will be an Assistant Professor (Tenure-track) in the [Department of Statistics and Data Science at Washington University in St. Louis](https://sds.wustl.edu/).

+## Research

 My  research interests include:
 - High-dimensional statistics